Packaging projects with GPU code

 Current state

-As of December 2022, PyPI and Python packaging tools are completely unaware of
+As of mid-2023, PyPI and Python packaging tools are completely unaware of

 GPUs, and of CUDA.
 There is no way to mark a package as needing a GPU in sdist